I can’t believe it. Steph. Died in a car accident today. Near Frankfort.

 Pierre at Steph’s funeral:

-Moonrise over Bobbejaanskop, Platberg as I left Harrismith that sad day:
+I pulled over to catch this moonrise over Bobbejaanskop, Platberg as I left Harrismith that sad day: